 External performance markers are fine, and likely even necessary, but they’re not sufficient anymore.
 There has to be a new starting point.
 There has to be personal purpose introduced into education at some point.
 There needs to be a why to learning to go with the what.
 The problem is that everybody’s why is personal and it’s impossible to scale.
 Especially when teachers are so over-worked and underpaid.

-This is partly why I created The Subtle Art School as as a place where you learn the why of life, a collection of courses that will help you graduate with a sense of purpose, resilience, better emotional health, and fulfilling relationships.
-I’ve even thrown in monthly live webinars so we can deep dive into these topics and unlearn some of the misguided lessons school taught us.
+This is partly why I created my premium subscription with place where you learn the why of life.
+There’s a collection of courses that will help you find a sense of purpose, become more resilient, improve your emotional health, and create more fulfilling relationships.

 Earlier this year I had lunch with one of those people that you just can’t believe exist.
 He had four degrees, including a masters from MIT and a Ph.D. from Harvard (or was it a masters from Harvard and a Ph.D. from MIT?
 I can’t even remember).
 He was at the top of his field, worked for one of the most prestigious consulting firms and had traveled all over the world working with top CEOs and managers.